- Ron Montgomery

 When it's time to abandon...

 One of the 12 Agile Principles (http://agilemanifesto.org/principles.html) is, “Simplicity – the art of maximizing the amount of work not done – is essential.”
-One way to maximize the work not done is to abandon a project that has already been approved or is underway.
-Since only a small percentage of projects are successful, there is a strong case to be made for reviewing projects to determine if it is time to abandon.
+One way to maximize the work not done is to abandon a project that has already been approved or is underway, thus freeing up resources for other work.

 · An IT infrastructure project that relies on an unproven technology is reporting quality issues